-Chartered Engineer Bachelors (Honours) degrees Masters degrees other than the Integrated Masters degrees and and equivalent qualifications and Integrated Masters and equivalent qualifications and apprenticeships approved or Doctoral programmes and apprenticeships approved or Area of learning accredited as fully meeting the equivalent qualifications and accredited as fully meeting the Area or learning academic requirement for IEng apprenticeships approved academic requirement for CEng registration and partially meeting or accredited as meeting the registration the academic requirement for requirement for further learning CEng registration for CEng registration On succ essful completion of an approved c r accredited programme, an indivi dual will be able to: Science and mathematic n dooroanoa programmo, an marvi addi Wiii bo dbio to. requires a substantial grounding in en gineering principles, science and mat thematics commensurate with the level of study. roquiros a cabotantial grounding in on gg p, p, co a Science, mathematics C1.
+Chartered Engineer Bachelors (Honours) degrees Masters degrees other than the Integrated Masters degrees and and equivalent qualifications and Integrated Masters and equivalent qualifications and apprenticeships approved or Doctoral programmes and apprenticeships approved or Area of loarning accredited as fully meeting the equivalent qualifications and accredited as fully meeting the Area or learning academic requirement for IEng apprenticeships approved academic requirement for CEng registration and partially meeting or accredited as meeting the registration the academic requirement for requirement for further learning (CEng) CEng registration for CEng registration (Partial CEng) (CEng Further Learning) On succ On successful completion of an approved or accredited programme, an individual will be able to: Science and mathematic CS The study of engineering requires a substantial grounding in en gineering principles, science and mat hematics commensurate with the level of study.
+Science, mathematics C1.
 Apply knowledge of M1.
 Apply a comprehensive M1.
-Apply a comprehensive and engineering mathematics, statistics, natural knowledge of mathematics, knowledge of mathematics, principles science and engineering principles statistics, natural science and statistics, natural science and to the solution of complex engineering principles to the engineering principles to the problems.
+Apply a comprehensive and engineering mathematics, statistics, natural knowledge of mathematics, knowledge of mathematics, principles science and engineering principles statistics, natural science and statistics, natural science and engineering principles to the to the solution of complex engineering principles to the problems.
 Some of the knowledge solution of complex problems. solution of complex problems. will be at the forefront of the Much of the knowledge will be Much of the knowledge will be particular subject of study. at the forefront of the particular at the forefront of the particular subject of study and informed subject of study and informed by a critical awareness of new by a critical awareness of new developments and the wider developments and the wider context of engineering. context of engineering.
+1

-Chartered Engineer (continued 1) Bachelors (Honours) degrees Masters degrees other than the Integrated Masters degrees and Area of learning and equivalents (continued) Integrated Masters and equivalents (continued) Doctoral programmes and equivalents (continued) On succ essful completion of an approved o or accredited programme, an individ dual will be able to: Engineering analysis Engineering analysis invo lves the application of engineering co ncepts and tools to analyse, model ar nd solve problems.
-At higher levels of study engineers will work with information that may be uncertain n or incomplete.
+Chartered Engineer (continued) Bachelors (Honours) degrees Masters degrees other than the Integrated Masters degrees and Area of learning and equivalents (continued) Integrated Masters and equivalents (continued) Doctoral programmes and equivalents (continued) On succ On successful completion of an approved or accredited programme, an individual will be able to: Engineering analysis Engineering analysis invo lves the application of engineering co ncepts and tools to analyse, model ar d solve problems.
+At higher levels of study engineers will work with information that may be uncertai n or incomplete.
 Problem analysis C2.
 Analyse complex problems M2.
 Formulate and analyse M2.
 Formulate and analyse to reach substantiated complex problems to reach complex problems to reach conclusions using first principles substantiated conclusions.
 This substantiated conclusions.
-This of mathematics, statistics, natural will involve evaluating available will involve evaluating available science and engineering principles. data using first principles of data using first principles of mathematics, statistics, natural mathematics, statistics, natural science and engineering principles, science and engineering principles, and using engineering judgment to and using engineering judgment to work with information that may be work with information work with information that may be uncertain or incomplete, discussing uncertain or incomplete, discussing the limitations of the techniques the limitations of the techniques employed. employed.
+This of mathematics, statistics, natural will involve evaluating available will involve evaluating available science and engineering principles. data using first principles of data using first principles of mathematics, statistics, natural mathematics, statistics, natural science and engineering principles, science and engineering principles, and using engineering judgment to and using engineering judgment to work with information that may be work with information that may be uncertain or incomplete, discussing uncertain or incomplete, discussing the limitations of the techniques the limitations of the techniques employed. employed.
 Analytical tools and C3.
 Select and apply appropriate M3.
 Select and apply appropriate M3.
 Select and apply appropriate techniques computational and analytical computational and analytical computational and analytical techniques to model complex techniques to model complex techniques to model complex problems, recognising the problems, discussing the limitations problems, discussing the limitations limitations of the techniques of the techniques employed. of the techniques employed. employed.
 Technical literature C4.
 Select and evaluate technical M4.
 Select and critically evaluate M4.
 Select and critically evaluate literature and other sources of technical literature and other technical literature and other information to address complex sources of information to solve sources of information to solve problems. complex problems. complex problems.